 Let us be very clear, we are not a ‘bean’ to ‘bar’ outlet, our inherent concept contemporizing heritage ingredients, and the ‘Chocolate’ provides the perfect couple in modernizing our lost traditional heritage elements.

-We at ‘Heritage On My Plate’ bring you a unique and exquisite range of chocolate products made up of such ingredients that have been swiftly vanishing from our urbane lifestyles.
+We at ‘Heritage On My Plate’ bring you a unique and exquisite range of products made up of such ingredients that have been swiftly vanishing from our urbane lifestyles.

-Gulkand (Rose Preserve), Paan(Beetle), Khajoor Gur (Date Palm Jaggery), AamPapad (Dried Mango pulp), Saunf(Fennel), Kesar (Saffron) all these heritage ingredients and many more add a new dimension and flavor and perfectly blends with the chocolate.
+Gulkand (Rose Preserve), Paan(Beetle), Khajoor Gur (Date Palm Jaggery), AamPapad (Dried Mango pulp), Saunf(Fennel), Kesar (Saffron) all these heritage ingredients and many more add a new dimension and flavor and perfectly blends with the choco.
 Depending upon the nature of the heritage ingredient, we use Belgian, Dark, White or Premium chocolates.

 India’s Chocolate Journey